dhall-lang/dhall-lang/standard/types.md

     Γ₀ ⊢ let x : A₀ = a₀ in b : B₂

+Carefully note that you should not check `A₀ ≡ A₁` until you have first check that `A₀` and `A₁` are well-typed.
+This is because a equivalence check might not terminate if one of `A₀` or `A₁` is not well-typed.

     Γ₀ ⊢ a₀ : A
     Γ₀ ⊢ A :⇥ i
     ↑(1, x, 0, (Γ₀, x : A)) = Γ₁